 OK, here goes:

-The 10-song demo w/Dale Crover on drums was recorded at Reciprocal Recording on 23 Jan 88, recorded AND rough-mixed in five hours.
-(Mixing time: about 6 minutes per song...)
-Five of these songs went on Incesticide in their original rough mix form.
-(No, I was sadly not given the opportunity to do a decent remix on 'em.)
-Another, "Spank Thru", has never been officially released in that form.
-It was re-recorded that summer after Chad joined the band ("Love Buzz" session) and later appeared on Sub Pop 200.
-(There's a low voice on backing vocals on Spank Thru.
-On the original version it was Dale; on the later, released version, Kurt had me do it.
-I think it might also be the only Nirvana song with a tambourine.)
-Two more from the "Dale" demo, "Floyd the Barber" and "Paper Cuts", were later remixed and added to Bleach, with some backing vocals added to "Paper Cuts".
-Of the remaining two songs, "If You Must" was never released because Kurt disliked it, and "Pen Cap Chew" because it was never finished; the master tape ran out halfway through it and the band didn't want to buy another reel.
+The 10-song demo w/Dale Crover on drums was recorded at Reciprocal Recording on 23 Jan 88, recorded AND rough-mixed by me in five hours.
+(Mixing time: about 6 minutes per song…) Five of these songs went on Incesticide in their original rough mix form.
+Another, “Spank Thru”, has never been officially released.
+It was re-recorded that summer after drummer Chad joined the band (“Love Buzz” session) and later appeared on Sub Pop 200.
+(There’s a low voice on backing vocals on Spank Thru.
+On the original version it was Dale; on the later, released version, Kurt had me do it.)
+Two more from the “Dale” demo, “Floyd the Barber” and “Paper Cuts”, were later remixed and added to Bleach, with some harmony backing vocals added to “Paper Cuts”.
+Of the remaining two songs, “If You Must” was never released because Kurt later decided he disliked it, and “Pen Cap Chew” because it was incomplete; the master tape ran out halfway through it and the band didn’t want to buy another reel.
 (The rough mix, therefore, has a fade ending that I did just for their amusement.
-By the way, one reel = about 32 minutes...)
-"Spank Thru", "If You Must" and "Pen Cap Chew" have been widely bootlegged, all from cassettes that were given out to many people.
-"Downer" also has Dale on backing vocals.
+By the way, one reel = about 32 minutes…) “Spank Thru”, “If You Must” and “Pen Cap Chew” have been widely bootlegged, all from cassettes that were given out to many people.
+“Downer” also has Dale on backing vocals.

 (Update: I asked Dale, and he says he only played ONE show at that time, the one on 1/23/88.
 I have video that matches the audio for the show that is supposedly 12/87, and it's definitely Dale, so therefore the supposed 12/87 show is actually 1/23/88.
 That settles that...)